-Applications may be submitted beginning on July 14 and consideration of completed applications for interview slots will begin on August 1 and proceed on a rolling basis.
+Applications may be submitted beginning on July 14 and consideration of completed applications for interview slots will begin on Aug.
+1 and proceed on a rolling basis.
 Since interview slots are limited, it is to your advantage to apply as early as possible.
-In fact, analysis of previous applicant pools indicates early applicants have been interviewed and admitted in greater proportions than on-time applicants completed in later tiers.
+In previous years, a higher percentage of applicants who apply early have been interviewed and admitted than those who applied closer to the final deadline.

-Applications not completed by February 1 are LATE and will be reviewed only if time and space permit.
+Applications completed after July 5 are LATE and will be reviewed only if time and space permit.

-All documents must be received by BOTH PharmCAS and Pacific for the application to be considered complete.
-In order to meet the deadline, PharmCAS must receive all documents by 11:59 pm Hawaii Time (HT) and all supplemental material must be postmarked by the deadline date.
+All documents must be received by both PharmCAS and Pacific for the application to be considered complete.
+In order to meet the deadline, PharmCAS must receive all documents by 11:59 p.m.
+Hawaii Time (HT) and all supplemental materials must be postmarked by the deadline date.

 Incomplete applications will be reviewed when all missing documents arrive on or before the deadline date.
 Applications completed after the deadline will be reviewed if time and space permit.

-Complete your application by September 1 and you will be notified of your status one week from your interview day but no later than by the third week in October.
+Complete your application by September 1 and you will be notified of your status within one week of your interview date.

 Reduce stress by decreasing the time waiting for a decision.